Secrets of Success

 Within lessons, we recognise and celebrate how the Secrets of Success, or learning skills, help us to learn effectively and feel successful.

 At Lydbrook Primary School we have designed a curriculum that is both relevant and engaging for our pupils.
 We implement the National Curriculum within exciting and memorable learning themes which take into account the local area and the skills which we feel would benefit our children as they move on through education and into the world of work.
-An information guide to the National Curriculum for Parents can be accessed by clicking on the link below.
 Therefore the foundation of our curriculum aims to support children into becoming successful learners, responsible citizens and confident individuals.

 Our School has chosen key drivers that guide our thematic planning.
 These drivers ensure that the curriculum is relevant to the learning needs and interests of our children.
 They include:-